codepr/tera/README.md

   * **Simplicity and Predictability**: The broker is designed to be a fast, deterministic engine for MQTT data.
 Complex features that would introduce performance variability (e.g., dynamic resizing, large message support) are intentionally excluded.
+  * **No dependencies**: Everything is self-contained in the system and developed ad-hoc for the required use.
+In case of absolutely required external dependencies to be brought in, prefer single header libraries that can be copied straight away as-is in the `/lib` directory.

 ## Tradeoffs